Mortgage Rates Ripe For Refinance

 Here’s how it works.

-Assume your refinance loan closes on February 15.¬†You will have made a mortgage payment for January already, and¬†the 15 days of interest for February will be added to your payoff.
+Assume your refinance loan closes on July 15.
+You will have made a mortgage payment for June already, and the 15 days of interest for July will be added to your payoff.
 Then, at closing, your new lender will collect the remaining daily interest charges for the month.

-Now, you won't make a mortgage payment March 1 because that interest, which is typically collected in arrears, was already collected at the time of your¬†closing.
+Now, you won’t make a mortgage payment August 1 because that interest, which is typically collected in arrears, was already collected at the time of your closing.

-Today's mortgage rates continue to hover near four percent.
-It's an excellent time to consider a refinance to lower rates and payments.
-Low rates have defined this year's market but there's no promise that rates will stay low forever.
+Today’s mortgage rates are low.
+It’s an excellent time to consider a refinance to lower rates and payments.
+Low rates have defined this year’s market but there’s no promise that rates will stay low forever.